Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System

+Against the backdrop of the above paragraph, as a side remark, we would like to point out that, under the discrete duality symmetry transformations~\eqref{6}, we observe that (i) the total Lagrangian density~\eqref{1} remains invariant, (ii) in the ghost-sector, there is exchange: $-\, \frac{1}{2}\, (\partial \cdot C - \frac{1}{4}\, \lambda)\, \rho \leftrightarrow -\, \frac{1}{2}\, (\partial \cdot \bar C + \frac{1}{4}\, \rho)\, \lambda $ between {\it these} two terms and other terms remain invariant on their own, and (iii) in the non-ghost sector $(a)$ the kinetic term of the Abelian 1-form gauge field exchanges with the gauge-fixing term of the Abelian 2-form gauge field, and $(b)$ the kinetic term of the Abelian 2-form gauge field exchanges with the gauge-fixing term of the Abelian 1-form gauge field (for our $3D$ BRST-quantized theory).

 We would like to dwell a bit on the relationships: $s_{(a)d} = \pm *\,s_{(a)b} \,*, \;s_{(a)b} = \mp * \,s_{(a)d}\, *$ [cf. Eq.~\eqref{50}] in terms of the symmetry transformation operators that provide the physical realizations of the mathematical relationship: $\delta = \pm\, *\, d\, * $ with emphasis on the infinitesimal ghost-scale symmetry transformation operator ($s_g $) that is present in the algebraic structures~\eqref{50}.
-In particular, the algebraic structures with the ghost-scale symmetry transformation operator [cf. Eqs.~\eqref{49},\eqref{50}] establish that the pair of nilpotent symmetry transformation operators ($s_b, \; s_{ad} $) raise the ghost number of a field by one [cf. Eqs.~\eqref{3},\eqref{12}].
+In particular, the algebraic structures with the ghost-scale symmetry transformation operator [cf. Eqs.~\eqref{49},~\eqref{50}] establish that the pair of nilpotent symmetry transformation operators ($s_b, \; s_{ad} $) raise the ghost number of a field by one [cf. Eqs.~\eqref{3},~\eqref{12}] on which they act.